willwerscheid/flashier/README.md

 ## Notes

-Please note that function names changed in Version 0.2.44.
-If you are using `flashier` code from previous versions, please make the following substitutions, and note that many parameter names have changed as well:
+Please note that function names changed in flashier version 0.2.44.
+If you are using flashier code from previous versions, please make the following substitutions, and note that many parameter names have changed as well:

 Old Name	| New Name
 --- | ---